School Ship on the Tyne – The Training Ship Wellesley at North Shields 1868 – 1914.

 Captain E J Hatfield TWCMS : 2000.6119.2)

-Since the exhibition opened, a colleague, Adam Bell, has shown me how to access online copies of Merchant Navy identity cards for Hatfield.
-These have given us his first and middle names, Edward Joseph, and provided a black and white photograph of him taken in 1918.
+Online copies of Merchant Navy identity cards for Hatfield give us his first and middle names, Edward Joseph, and provided a black and white photograph of him taken in 1918.
 We also found out that he was 5 feet 5 inches tall (1.65m), had brown eyes, dark hair and a dark complexion.

 Fire on the Wellesley